ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 * The "Result" field shows 4.
 * The "Symmetric representation" field shows -3.

 The second answer -3 is the modulo.
-The first one is the reminder.
+The first one is the remainder.

 When do you need the remainder of a division in programming?
 The most common task is to check a number for parity.
 For example, it helps to control the integrity of transmitted data in computer networks.
 This approach is called [**the parity bit**](https://en.wikipedia.org/wiki/Parity_bit).